zrthxn/xtacy/README.md

 ### v0.0.1

 ### How to Run
 1. Install Node (from nodejs.org).
-Have it?
-Congrats.
 2. Open a terminal this repo's folder.
 3. Say the magic words...
 ```